The north of Spain has several Neolithic caves, the most famous being Altimara.

 My friend told me you need to book almost a year in advance for that one, and since we were free-forming this trip as we went along reserving more than a day or two in advance wasn’t an option.

 Then we heard about the Cuevas (Caves) Tito Bustillo.
-It also had a reservation system but since it was October we thought we try it.
+It had a reservation system but since it was October with not too many tourists around we thought we try it.
 Alas, they only had one spot available in the tour a couple of hours later.
 BUT the museum was free that day, and in a way it was probably more interesting than trying to make out obscure ancient drawings on cave walls.

 Horse inscribed on bone in the Museo de las Cuevas Tito Bustillo.